sophiahuangg/data-automation/README.md

 ## Docker

-Docker is a software that allows developers to create a lightweight virtual machine through something called an image, which is a snapshot of a operating system and its constitutent files.
-You can build and run this image and when this image is running, it's called a container.
+Docker is a software that allows developers to create a lightweight virtual machine (but not really a virtual machine) called an **image**, which is a snapshot of a operating system and its constitutent files.
+You can build and run this image on your local machine, during which it is called a **container**.
 The container allows you to develop software in the environment of the image instead of your local machine.
+This allows you to avoid any problems of the project building on one operating system and not another.

 We will be using docker as an alternative to the conda environment in the case that your code doesn't build on the conda environment, or if you have any other issues.